VNSNY CHOICE TOTAL (HMO D-SNP) PROVIDER AND PHARMACY DIRECTORY

 The directory listings are current as of the date noted as “last date update” noted at the bottom of the web search tool page or on the left-hand column of the search tool.

 You can get prescription drugs shipped to your home through our network mail order delivery program which is called Postal Prescription Services.
-For more information, please contact Member Services at the number noted at the top of this page or see the mail order section below.
+For more information, please contact us at the number noted at the top of this page or see the mail order section below.

 - Retail Pharmacies – You can go to any of the pharmacies in our network.

 - Mail Order Pharmacies – You can get prescription drugs shipped to your home through our network mail order delivery program which is called Postal Prescription Services.
-To enroll in this service, please call Member Services or visit our Member Services page and download the prescription mail order form.
+To enroll in this service, please call us or visit our Medications page and download the prescription mail order form.

 - Home Infusion Pharmacies VNSNY CHOICE Total will cover home infusion therapy if: